-Car Thermostat Issues – Is Your Engine Coolant Flowing Properly
+Car Thermostat Issues: Is Your Engine Coolant Flowing Properly

-So, having car thermostat issues, can cause your engine coolant temperature, to change erratically.
+First, having car thermostat issues, can cause your engine coolant temperature, to change erratically.

 A thermostat could stick open if, the return spring breaks or debris prevents the thermostat, from fully closing.